You’re driving down the road and that pesky check engine light comes on. ‘What could it be this time?’ you ask yourself.

 There are more than 1,000 different causes of a check engine light coming on.

 The first step is to stop by a car parts store or a mechanic and have them run an OBD test on your engine.
 Before you walk into the store, double check to make sure your gas cap is firmly secured – save yourself the embarrassment of the mechanic calling you out right away for this!
+Or you can buy the best bluetooth obd2 scanner to check the code, it will tell you a clue to explore.

 It is literally the most common cause of an EVAP leak warning.
 If the cap is not fully tightened or closed all the way, the Check Engine Light may come on.
 Before taking your vehicle to a mechanic, check your gas cap to make sure it is positioned on the filler correctly and closed tightly.